BEST ULTRALIGHT BACKPACKING STOVE

-- Cross-stand trivet creates a stable cooking platform for any pot size.
+- Cross-stand trivet creates a stable cooking platform for the 750ml pot size.
 Easy to set up and cook a meal with unlimited fuels: wood, twigs, branches, leaves.
-Weighs only 7.2oz and packs flat that fits into your pocket and backpack, very easy to carry.
+Weight only 7.2 oz and packs flat that fits into your pocket and backpack, very easy to carry.

 - Virtually smokeless and residue-free solid fuel tablets used to cook and heat food and beverages, boil water, or start campfires

 - Contains 36 tablets; each 14-gram tablet burns approximately 12 minutes and up to 1300°F;